Close

 History

 An appreciation of historical context is central to understanding the world around us.
-Our study of history is an exploration of human experience; the ways diverse peoples have differed in their ideas, institutions and cultural practices, the ways experiences vary by period and nationality and social circumstances, and the ways people(s) have struggled with each other.
-We ask our students to make connections between the past and the world they now inhabit and to ponder the question – How did we get this way?
+Our study of history is an exploration of human experience: the ways diverse peoples have differed in their ideas, institutions and cultural practices; the ways experiences vary by period and nationality and social circumstances; and the patterns of conflict and peacemaking throughout the human experience.
+We ask our students to make connections between the past and the world they now inhabit and to ponder how that informs how we can respond to the world today.

 Interested students may also join clubs such as Model United Nations, History Bowl, World Affairs Council, the Debate Team, and Mock Trial, where knowledge and a deep understanding of the origins of current events is essential.